 Our popular culture tempts us with the rhetoric that greed has gotten a bad rap over the centuries.
 We joke that the winner is the one who dies with the most toys.

-Conspicuous consumerism is now a social responsibility and the acquisition of wealth our national aspiration.
+Conspicuous consumerism has become a social responsibility to drive the economy and the acquisition of wealth our national aspiration.
 “It’s your money!” has even been a political campaign slogan.

 Some neighbors ask why they should pay for schools when they have no children.
 Others complain about elevated taxes with one breath and the the lack of services with the next.
 Some political leaders worry more about a legacy of architectural achievements than making this region a place where all souls can flourish.